By Alexandra V. Maragha

 Rhetoric by one definition is “language designed to have a persuasive or impressive effect on its audience, but often regarded as lacking in sincerity or meaningful content.”
 Another includes “the art of making persuasive speeches”.
 The definition of story is, “a narrative, either true or fictitious, in prose or verse, designed to interest, amuse, or instruct the hearer or reader; tale.”
 Both designed to have an overall “effect” no matter the actual content.

 The intentions behind the events depicted in the season finale have yet to be fully explained by the writers, however, the overall message that can be drawn from this episode and the series is the idea of storytelling.
-Tyrion reminded viewers of this main point through the elements that truly keeps order in any realm; rhetoric, politics, and storytelling.
+Tyrion reminded viewers of this main point through the elements that truly keep order in any realm; rhetoric, politics, and storytelling.
 Bran to be king does not imply Bran himself will boast and tell his own story to amuse and rule the realm, but instead, the effect of Bran’s story is what will captivate the realm and keep order.

 Storytelling and the communal effect it has is what makes or breaks order.
 This was proven again through Jon Snow.
-His story that is known to him and a few others is that he is really Aegon Targaryen, the rightful heir to the Iron Throne.
+The story that is known to him and a few others is that he is really Aegon Targaryen, the rightful heir to the Iron Throne.
 Again, he himself did not tell his own story, to anyone except Daenerys, motivated by love.
-It was instead the threat of his story being told by others which set the wheel in motion for destruction, corruption, politics and human survival, leaving Jon himself to kill Daenerys to bring order to the realm.
+It was instead the threat of his story being told by others that set the wheel in motion for destruction, corruption, politics and human survival, leaving Jon himself to kill Daenerys to bring order to the realm.
 The story of his identity and mutual love not only grants him access to be alone with Daenerys but also be the one to deliver justice as the true heir of the realm for the destruction she caused.
 For Jon to now claim the throne would simply be redundant and be one Targaryen in place of another, with generations to come to rule, thus, the wheel would continue.
 This is the same for Tyrion Lannister, Arya or Sansa Stark, for whom the rule of such houses would be a repeat of “wheel” history.

 Bran the Broken, is one who does not tell the story of others, nor does he tell his own story, and this is how the wheel that Daenerys thought she was breaking, really became broken.
 The story of Bran is not tied to corruption, politics, self-indulgence, nor arrogance.
 He is not a character that showed any true desires, but simply, though sometimes snide real comments, only reflected the truth of real events.
 His story is simply that he does not essentially have one.
 Although prominent and a figure, he does not have a story of belonging to a house, nor really the average abilities of humankind.
 He is his own.